juharris/train-pytorch-in-js/README.md

 from onnxruntime.training.experimental import export_gradient_graph

 # We need a custom loss function to load the graph in an InferenceSession in ONNX Runtime Web.
-# You can still make the gradient graph with torch.nn.CrossEntropyLoss() and this test will pass.
+# You can still make the gradient graph with torch.nn.CrossEntropyLoss() and this part will work but you'll get problem later when trying to use the graph in JavaScript.
 def binary_cross_entropy_loss(inp, target):
 	return -torch.sum(target * torch.log2(inp[:, 0]) +
 					  (1-target) * torch.log2(inp[:, 1]))